rovingpen/path-of-the-kings/chapter-13.md

 "Trace on," he muttered under his breath and began dwelling into the information that poured into his brain like a river.
 Everything from its composition to its forging procedure was broken down into information that Shirou's mind absorbed like a sponge.
 Everything proceeded without a hitch until he moved to analyze in depth the history and the experience the knife had gone through during its existence.
 A split second after he did that Shirou's eyes shot open in horror and his arm shot out.
 The knife was sent clattering against the walls as he muttered, "Oh god, oh god, oh god, oh god."

 He had to stead himself against a shelf or he would have ended up on the floor.
 He felt like he had drowned in a sea of blood, and it took him a long moment to get back on his feet.
 So many people... slaughtered like cattle only to satiate a crazy Magus' thirst for new discoveries.
-Hundreds....
+Hundreds...
 Hundreds had died screaming under that blade.
 So much blood, pain and anguish were recorded into it that Shirou was too overwhelmed by it to realize his attempt had been successful until he managed to choke it down.

 On the bright side, seeing in his own particular way what Guilford had done with that tool completely erased whatever inkling of sympathy Shirou might have had for the dead Magus.